 The 2 main pieces you need to know on an arbor press are the rotating lever arm on the right and the ram - the square vertical piece that applies the pressure.
 This particular arbor press is a one ton arbor press because it applies one TON of pressure - clearly sufficient for cutting through a couple of layers of cardboard.

 You can find the arbor press online or at a tool store like Harbor Freight tools.
-You can also use a drill press, but the ones I saw were more expensive and my brother won’t let me use his.
-The dies I use come in a set of 39 dies which can be purchased cheaply – like $9 at this time.
+You can also use a drill press, but the ones I saw were more expensive and my brother won't let me use his.
+The dies I use come in a set of 39 dies which can be purchased inexpensively.

 Use a plastic cutting board to cut on

 Choose the size die you want to cut out a window or door

 Apply pressure by rotating the lever arm of the arbor press.
 The force is transferred to the ram and then the die to cut through the cardboard

 The arbor press makes nice cuts through the cardboard